dubeyshubham108/Python_Libraries/README.md

-## Here you can find all the python libraries in a very easy to understand manner.
+# Python Libraries
+Here is a list of python libraries that are required for data science.